ef3d0c3e/fractol/README.md

         *This upsampling method can save a lot of resources, as most smooth pixel regions would have\
         stayed the same if they had been oversampled.
 Oversampling only the noisy regions uses.\
         However, expect very noisy images to result in global oversampling of the entire image (long).*

-# Building

-Fractol requires the following to be installed:
- - `libx11`
- - `libxext`

-Then you can run `make` to build the fractol executable.
-Or `make bonus` for the multithreaded (faster) version.

 # Parameters